virialvill/all-the-news-react/README.md

 ## Styled Components

+Examine:

-Examine the New York Times website in the dev tool's element panel.
+- the New York Times website in the dev tool's elements panel.

-An app this simple hardly requires them, we will use [Styled Components](https://styled-components.com/).

-Examine the Sign Up button on [Good Reads](https://www.goodreads.com/).
+- the Sign Up button on [Good Reads](https://www.goodreads.com/).

+We will use [Styled Components](https://styled-components.com/) to refactor our CSS.

 `$ npm i styled-components`